 And then I report it to my accountant for the company taxes.

-But now going forward this applies to gig workers that work for places like Etsy, Uber, etc.
+But now from now on this applies to gig workers that work for places like Etsy, Uber, etc. Not only that but now the IRS will be requiring third-party apps to report on your earnings as well.

-What Else Changed for Small Businesses and Gig Workers?
+What Else Changed For Small Businesses and Gig-Economy Workers?

-Under current law, payment organizations must only file a 1099-K form on behalf of a seller when total sales exceed $20,000 and/or total transactions exceed 200 in a tax year.
-This starts January 1, 2022 (for monies made in 2021.)
+Under current law, payment organizations must only file a 1099-K form on behalf of a seller when total sales exceed $20,000 and/or transactions exceed 200 in a tax year.
+This started on January 1, 2022 (for monies made in 2021.)

 Will companies like Etsy lose business with these new regulations in place?
 Will the gig workers stay on or find work elsewhere?
 The gig economy as it was called exploded when Covid-19 sent many people to work from home.
 Many other people like wait staff who lost their jobs found gig jobs working from home.

 These businesses will now have to keep track of payments to workers and have forms sent to them for the $600 threshold.
-This is something that they have not had to do in the past.
+This is something that they have not had to do in the past for gig workers.

 Now, will these same people find work back at restaurants and other service industries?
 Will Etsy and Amazon lose much business if these gig workers stop working for them?